jonsuh/jonsuh.com/_posts/2015-09-29-integrating-react-with-gulp.md

 gulp.task('default', ['build', 'browsersync', 'watch']);
 ```

-## Gulp Dependencies and Tasks Explained
+## gulp Dependencies and Tasks Explained

-Now that I’ve shared examples of the important files to get you going, let’s go through a few of the Gulp dependencies and tasks required to get things running.
+Now that I’ve shared examples of the important files to get you going, let’s go through a few of the gulp dependencies and tasks required to get things running.

 ### Converting JSX to JavaScript with Babel